Privacy Policy

 To choose someone to act for you.

-• If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights.
+• If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights on your behalf.

 To file a complaint if you feel your rights are violated.